Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Length spectrum as moduli

 We may view $\Per_n(f_{\text{Rat}_d})$ as the moduli space of endomorphisms of degree $d$ with a marked $n$-periodic point.
 So we may also denote it by $\text{Rat}_d[n]$ or $\text{Rat}^1_d[n]$.
 More generally, for every $s=1,\dots, d^n+1$, one may construct the moduli space $\text{Rat}^s_d[n]$ of endomorphisms of degree $d$ with $s$ marked $n$-periodic point as follows: For $s=2,\dots, d^n+1,$ consider the fiber product $(\text{Rat}_d[n])^s_{/\text{Rat}_d}$ of $s$ copies of $\text{Rat}_d[n]$ over $\text{Rat}_d.$ For $i\neq j\in \{1,\dots, d^n+1\}$, let $\pi_{i,j}: (\text{Rat}_d[n])^s_{/\text{Rat}_d}\to (\text{Rat}_d[n])^2_{/\text{Rat}_d}$ be the projection to the $i,j$ coordinates.
 The diagonal $\Delta\subseteq (\text{Rat}_d[n])^2_{/\text{Rat}_d}$ is an irreducible component of $(\text{Rat}_d[n])^2_{/\text{Rat}_d}$.
 One define $\text{Rat}^s_d[n]$ to be the Zariski closure of in $(\text{Rat}_d[n])^s_{/\text{Rat}_d}.$ Denote by $\phi_n^s: \text{Rat}^s_d[n]\to \text{Rat}_d$ the morphism induced by $\phi_n$.
 Let $\la^s_n: \text{Rat}^s_d[n]\to \A^s$ the morphism defined by $(t, x_1,\dots,x_s)\mapsto (df^n(x_1),\dots, df^n(x_s))$ and $|\la^s_n|: \text{Rat}^s_d[n](\C)\to \R^s$ the map defined by $(t, x_1,\dots,x_s)\mapsto (|df^n(x_1)|,\dots, |df^n(x_s)|).$ Since $\phi_n$ is \'etale at every point $x\in \Per_n(f_{\text{Rat}_d})\setminus \la_n^{-1}(1),$ $\phi^s_n$ is \'etale at every point $x\in (\la_n^s)^{-1}((\A^1\setminus \{1\})^s).$

 To prove Theorem \ref{thmlength}, we need to study the subsets taking form $\La_n(a):=L_n^{-1}(a)$ where $a\in \R^{N_n}/S_{N_n}.$ Since $L_n$ is not holomorphic (hence not algebraic), in general, the above set is not algebraic.
+The problem is that one projects a real algebraic set under a finite map may not be real algebraic.
 To get some algebricity of $\La_n(a)$, one can view $\text{Rat}_d(\C)$ as an real algebraic variety by splitting a complex variable $z$ into two real variety $x,y$ via $z=x+iy$.
-A more theoretic way to do this is using the notion of Weil restriction \cite[Section 4.6]{Poonen2017}.
-However, even when we view $\text{Rat}_d(\C)$ as a real algebraic variety, it is not clear that $\La_n(a)$ is real algebraic.
+A more theoretic way to do this is using the notion of Weil restriction.
+See Section \ref{sectionweilrest} for a brief introduction.
+However, even when we view $\text{Rat}_d(\C)$ as a real algebraic variety, $\La_n(a)$ is not real algebraic in general (c.f.
+Theorem \ref{thmexamplenonalg}).
+Here \emph{real algebraic} means Zariski closed when viewing $\text{Rat}_d(\C)$ as a real algebraic variety.
+See Section \ref{sectionweilrest} for the precise definition.
 This is one of the main difficulty in the proof of Theorem \ref{thmlength}.
 To solve this problem, we introduce a class of closed subsets of $\text{Rat}_d(\C)$ that are images of algebraic subsets under \'etale morphisms.
-We will study such subsets in the section below.
+We will study such subsets in Section \ref{subsectionimageetale}.